Smoking and Tobacco Outreach/Prevention Program (STOPP)

 Tobacco Use in Our County

 Despite years of decline, tobacco use throughout the County continues to negatively impact many residents.
-In fact, the County as a whole has a higher rate of tobacco use than the rest of California.
+In fact, the County has a higher rate of tobacco use than the rest of California.
 We see strong differences in tobacco use by reace/ethinicity and among populations by socioeconomic status, education, occupation, mental health status, sexual orientation, and geography.
 These high-risk groups suffer disproportionately from tobacco-related illnesses.

 SJC Tobacco Data